dfalster/falster_lab_webpage/content/bio.md

 ## Awards (2015-)

 2019 **Fenner Medal** Australian Academy of Sciences

 2015 **Next Generation Ecologist** Ecological Society of Australia

 ## Grants (2015-)

-2019-2021 ARC Discovery, AUD 779,000; CI (5%), **A global standard for the status of Wetlands of International Importance** (LP180100159)
+2020-2022 ARC Discovery, AUD 483,977; CI, **Escalating the arms race: Understanding when and how trees get really tall**  (DP200100555)

 2019 Australian Research Data commons, AUD 50k; CI, **AusTraits: a curated plant trait database for the Australian flora**

 2019-2021 ARC Linkage, AUD 779,000; CI (5%), **A global standard for the status of Wetlands of International Importance** (LP180100159)

 2017-2022 ARC Future Fellow, AUD 802,332; CI (100%), **Niche 2.0 - Australian and global plant diversity from first principles**